Optometrist Employment Contract Lawyer | Optometry Contracts

 - Dues and Fees: Which business expenses are covered (licensing, DEA registration, privileging)?

 - Relocation Assistance: Is relocation assistance offered?
-What are the repayment obligations if the Dental Agreement is terminated prior to the expiration of the initial term?
+What are the repayment obligations if the Optometrist Agreement is terminated prior to the expiration of the initial term?

 - Signing Bonus: Is a signing bonus offered?
 When is it paid?